CaptainSlowWZY/PgmFiles/README.md

 # PgmFiles
-Configuration file of some Programs
+Configuration file of some softwares

 Thanks to Github.